kslau07/chess/README.md

 # chess

-This project spec is at
+This project spec can be found at:
 [Odin Ruby Final Project](https://www.theodinproject.com/lessons/ruby-ruby-final-project)

 ## Description